mehulagg/gitlab_test/doc/administration/custom_hooks.md

    type.
 For example, if the script is in Ruby the shebang will probably be `#!/usr/bin/env ruby`.

-That's it!
 Assuming the hook code is properly implemented, the hook will run as appropriate.

 ## Set a global Git hook for all repositories